GoogleChrome/web.dev/src/site/content/en/learn/css/functions/index.md

 [`scale()`](https://developer.mozilla.org/docs/Web/CSS/transform-function/scale()) function.
 The function accepts one or two numbers as a value which determine a positive or negative scaling.
-If you only define one number argument, both the X and Y axis will be scaled the same and defining both is a shorthand forX and Y.
+If you only define one number argument, both the X and Y axis will be scaled the same and defining both is a shorthand for X and Y.
 Just like `rotate()`,
 there are
 [`scaleX()`](https://developer.mozilla.org/docs/Web/CSS/transform-function/scaleX()),